 Misarela Bridge is hidden in the gorge created by the Rabagão River.
-To go there one has to hike down from the village for about 1 km.
-It’s a steep descend but perfectly doable by everyone.
-It’s estimated that the original bridge dates the middle ages and it was rebuilt in the XIX century.
-Legend says it was built by the devil itself, thus the name.
+To go there, one must hike down from the village for about 1 km.
+It’s a steep descent but perfectly doable by everyone.
+It’s estimated that the original bridge dates to the middle ages and was rebuilt in the XIX century.
+Legend says the devil itself built it, thus the name.

-The bridge has only one arch and it’s 13 meters long, though more relevant it’s the whole bucolic environment created by the gorge, the huge rocks, the bridge, and the river.
-Furthermore, very close to the bridge there’s a waterfall making the already amazing scenery even more memorable!
+The bridge has only one arch, and it’s 13 meters long, though more relevant, it’s the bucolic environment created by the gorge, the huge rocks, the bridge, and the river.
+Furthermore, very close to the bridge, a waterfall makes the already fantastic scenery even more memorable!

-Time required: 1-2 hours – more if you want to relax or even dip into the river.
+- Time required: 1-2 hours – more if you want to relax or dip into the river.

 Peneda Geres National Park Hiking

 Peneda Geres has a seemingly endless amount of hiking trails for you to try.
 They go deep into the park, to places where it’s impossible to reach by car or bicycle.
-If you love nature, this is a great way of enjoying yourself in the park.
-These some of our favorite hiking trails in Geres.
+If you love nature, this is an excellent way of enjoying yourself in the park.
+These are some of our favorite hiking trails in Geres.

 Pitões de Júnias Trail

 This short but steep trail allows you to see the Monastery and the waterfall of Pitões de Júnias while enjoying contact with nature.
-If you don’t like to lose too much time just walking, but still enjoy doing trails and nature, this is a great option.
-As said above, this area is less visited so you’ll probably encounter few people around.
+This is an excellent option if you don’t like to lose too much time just walking but still enjoy doing trails and nature.
+As said above, this area is less visited, so you’ll probably encounter few people around.

 - Length: 3 to 4 km;